-Anindya studies the concept of agency, and investigates how disadvantaged students navigate obstacles to beat the odds against them.
-This research looks to make interdisciplinary connections between sociology and psychology, looking at the social and personal factors that can help young people overcome their limit-situations.
+Anindya’s own scholarship involves the concept of agency, as he investigates how disadvantaged students navigate obstacles to beat the odds against them.
+His research looks to make interdisciplinary connections between sociology and psychology, looking at the social and personal factors that can help young people overcome their limit-situations.
 Anindya is the author of the forthcoming book, “Achieving Agency: Regaining Collective Responsibilities for All Students to Succeed,” (Rowman and Littlefield, 2018).

-Anindya’s Dissertation is titled, “Adding a Social Perspective to Grit: How Disadvantaged Students Navigate Obstacles to Succeed.”
+Anindya’s 2018 Dissertation was titled, “Adding a Social Perspective to Grit: How Disadvantaged Students Navigate Obstacles to Succeed.”
 His dissertation committee consists of Chair, Dr. Pedro Noguera (UCLA), Member, Dr. Lisa Stulberg (NYU), and Member, Dr. Angela Duckworth (UPENN).
 Anindya was a 2017 TED Resident and he won the NYU Steinhardt Outstanding Doctoral Teaching Award.